ChilliCream/graphql-platform/website/src/blog/2021-01-10-hot-chocolate-logging/2021-01-10-hot-chocolate-logging.md

 }
 ```

-You don't really need to understand all these details to use the logger, and likely, in the future you would probably get this from another nuget package, or it might even be built in to the server, but for now, it's interesting to see how straight forward it is to hook directly into the processing of your GraphQL request.
+You don't really need to understand all these details to use the logger, and likely, in the future you would probably get this from another `nuget` package.
+For now, it's interesting to see how straight forward it is to hook directly into the processing of your GraphQL request.

 # Logging Requests to MiniProfiler